DEIB-GECO/simsearch/src/docs/usage.rst

     distance for which the similarity is equal to 0.5.
-  * **Aligment score sigmoid slope:** Slope of the sigmoid function used to mitigate the effect that single score (cost) components of the aligment might have on the overall score (cost) of a matching..
+  * **Aligment score sigmoid slope:** Slope of the sigmoid function used to mitigate the effect that single score (cost) components of the aligment might have on the overall score (cost) of a matching.
   * **Use diversity:** when calculating the similarity; it is possible to take in consideration the attributes of the genomic regions (e.g. fold enrichment).